zhongfu/tp/docs/UserGuide.md

 4. Hit **enter** to run the command.

-    A message should appear, indicating that the job 'Repair aircon' is assigned to 'Arjun Khatau'.
+    A message should appear, indicating that the job "Repair aircon" is assigned to "Arjun Khatau".

 #### Complete a job and pay employees